Shanghai Disneyland: Tomorrowland

 Tomorrowland is the park's futuristic-themed land.
-Unlike the other Tomorrowlands, this version does not have Space Mountain and instead is home to TRON Lightcycle Power Run, an indoor Tron-themed roller coaster.
+Unlike the other Tomorrowlands, this version does not have Space Mountain and instead is home to TRON Lightcycle Power Run, an half-indoor Tron-themed roller coaster.
 Similarly, instead of an Astro Orbiter attraction, Shanghai's park includes a spinning Jet Packs ride.
-Other attractions include Tomorrowland Pavilion (home to Star Wars Launch Bay, which is permanently closed to make way for Avatar: Explorer Pandora), Stitch Encounter, and Buzz Lightyear Planet Rescue, a variant of previous Buzz Lightyear dark rides.
+Other attractions include Tomorrowland Pavilion (home to Star Wars Launch Bay, which was permanently closed to make way for Avatar: Explore Pandora), Stitch Encounter, and Buzz Lightyear Planet Rescue, a variant of previous Buzz Lightyear dark rides.